happyfresh/jenkins-build/README.md

 JENKINS_USER_TOKEN=
 JENKINS_JOB_{alias}=
 ```
+It will be read $HOME first and then current folder for export the `.jenkinsenv` file.
 4. Run `jenkins-job start staging -i -f -m "Test build script" -b staging`
 <br/>-i: For show log build
 <br/>-f: Force build.
 Cancel running job, and run this job